belagrun/algorithm/README.md

-# I'm in the current process of creating a interface to test percolation algoritms
+# I'm in the current process of creating an interface to test percolation algoritms